knexator/blog/_time_genres/2d-time.md

 ![2d-time](../../assets/img/time-2d-diagram-events-1.png){: .mx-auto.d-block :}

-We start with an egg and a new moon, and some time later (both horizontal and vertical) get a chick and a full moon.
+We start with an egg and a new moon, and some time (both horizontal and vertical) later get a chick and a full moon.
 The wobbly lines connecting both points in time are causal chains: they always advance up and to the right, so they go strictly forward in time.
-If we extracted the events happening along any of these lines, we would get a tradition 1d timeline, without any jumps back in time.
+If we extracted the events happening along any of these lines, we would get a traditional 1d timeline, without any jumps back in time.
 For this reason, we will call them timeline-like lines.
 Each of these lines starts with an egg and a new moon, and ends with a chick and a full moon.
 So, for every one of them, there's some point in which the events "egg hatching" and "quarter moon" take place.
-Let's draw these point-events:
+Let's draw these point-events, for each timelike-line:

 ![2d-time](../../assets/img/time-2d-diagram-events-2.png){: .mx-auto.d-block :}

-It's now clear that events don't happen at a single point in time, but rather at all points along a line.
+It's now clear that events like "egg hatching" don't happen at a single point in time, but rather at all points along a line.
 Like timeline-like lines, these lines have some constraints: no point of the line is the past or future of any other point (so, they can never advance in the up-right direction, only down-right).
 If not, there would be a timeline-like line which contained both points, meaning that that timeline would see the "egg hatching" event twice.
 We will call lines with this property event-like.